wrale/mcp-server-make/README.md

 3. **"Tool execution failed"**: Check make target exists and command succeeds
 4. **"Permission denied"**: Verify file and directory permissions

-### Contributing
+## Contributing

-We encourage contributions to help expand and improve mcp-server-make.
-Whether you want to add new tools, enhance existing functionality, or improve documentation, your input is valuable.

-Pull requests are welcome!
-Feel free to contribute new ideas, bug fixes, or enhancements to make mcp-server-make even more powerful and useful.
+We welcome contributions to improve mcp-server-make!
+Here's how:

+1. Fork the repository
+2. Create your feature branch
+3. Make your changes
+4. Run full validation: `make check`
+5. Submit a pull request

-### License
+## License

-mcp-server-make is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
-For more details, please see the LICENSE file in the project repository.
+MIT License - see LICENSE file for details